Russian military says it fended off Ukrainian drone attack on Moscow

 The drone attack prompted authorities to temporarily restrict flights at Moscow’s Vnukovo airport and divert flights to other Moscow airports.
 The restrictions were lifted after the drone attack was repelled.

-The raid comes as Ukrainian forces have continued probing Russian defenses in the south and the east of the country in the initial stages of a counteroffensive.
+The raid comes as Ukrainian forces have continued probing Russian defenses in the south and the east of their country in the initial stages of a counteroffensive.

+Russia, meanwhile, has continued its missile and drone barrage deep behind the front line.

+Oleksandr Lysenko, mayor of the city of Sumy in northeastern Ukraine, said that three people were killed and 21 others were injured in a Russian drone strike Monday that damaged two apartment buildings.